Analytics

 Frequently Asked Questions

 Q: What is the minimum shift length for care homes roles in Stoke-on-Trent?
-A: Most care homes accept 4-hour minimum shifts for domestic and support roles, and 8-hour shifts for care assistant and nursing positions.
-12-hour overnight shifts are common for residential care.
+A: Most care homes accept 4–8 hour shifts.
+Sleep-in shifts are typically 10–12 hours overnight.
+Confirm minimum shift lengths with individual employers when booking.

 Need Staff in This Area?